oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 A client may wish to initiate an authorization flow by first prompting the user for their user identifier or other account information.
 The authorization challenge endpoint is a new endpoint to collect this login hint and direct the client with the next steps, whether that is to do an MFA flow, or perform an OAuth redirect-based flow.

-## Authorization Challenge Request
+## Authorization Challenge Request {#challenge-request}

-The client makes a request to the authorization challenge endpoint by adding the following parameters, as well as parameters from any extensions, using the `application/x-www-form-urlencoded format with a character encoding of UTF-8 in the HTTP request body:
+The client makes a request to the authorization challenge endpoint by adding the following parameters, as well as parameters from any extensions, using the `application/x-www-form-urlencoded` format with a character encoding of UTF-8 in the HTTP request body:

 "client_id":
-: REQUIRED if the client is not authenticating with the authorization server.
+: REQUIRED if the client is not authenticating with the authorization server and if no `device_session` is included.

 "scope":
 : OPTIONAL.
 The OAuth scope defined in {{RFC6749}}.